-Rep. Trent Franks (R-AZ) recently introduced a bill to severely introduce abortion in DC.
+Rep. Trent Franks (R-AZ) recently introduced a bill to severely limit abortion in DC.
 DC voters -- already perturbed at the fact that people-not-them were getting to pass DC-specific legislation -- got another slap in the face when Rep. Franks wouldn't let DC's non-voting Delegate (Eleanor Holmes Norton) testify at his hearing.
 To be fair, from a Republican standpoint this makes sense -- Rep. Franks wants to make sure that only relevant voices enter into the debate, and Delegate Norton, as a Black woman from DC, is a veritable trifecta of irrelevant.
 Letting localities govern their own affairs is for White people.

 In any event, though they never voted for him (and aren't allowed to vote for anyone with a vote that counts), DC voters are willing to accept a new sheriff in town.
 Which is why they've begun enundating "Mayor Franks" with requests to resolve all their local travails -- from parking tickets to potholes.
 Since he's taken such an interest in governing the city, you know.